President of the Senate: Barbados

 At the start of every parliamentary session, the Senate of Barbados elects a president and a vice president, neither of whom may be ministers or parliamentary secretaries.
+Following Barbados' transition from a Commonwealth Realm to a Republic in 2021, the president of the senate substitutes the President of Barbados when the latter is suspended during impeachment proceedings.
 Before the January 2008 general election, the positions were held by Sir Fred Gollop and Dame Patricia Symmonds.

 Belize

 The senate of Belize elects both a president and a vice-president upon first convening after a general election.
 The person elected president may be a senator (provided the candidate does not concurrently hold a ministerial position) or a person external to the Senate.
 The vice-president must be a member of the Senate who does not hold a ministerial portfolio.
 (Constitution, section 66.)

 The current president is Carolyn Trench-Sandiford.